onemorebruh/megara/README.md

 ## updates

+### 8325e - refactored admin panel

+now you can sort files by owner

+reading uses gets but not posts

 ### b2f1c - added file model and removed abbility so save files in directories

 ### 67ee7 - cahnged api